IBM/openshift101/README.md

+> This is the canonical source of truth for the **OpenShift 3.11 Workshop**.
+The master branch is being updated to have instructions for **OpenShift 4.x**.
+If you are running a workshop using OpenShift 3.11 create a new branch from this one.

 # Hands on with OpenShift on IBM Cloud

 This is the repository for the OpenShift 101 workshop presented by IBM